 **A median average involves listing all of the numbers in numerical order.
 If there is an odd number of results, the median average is the middle number.
 If there is an even number of results, the median will be the mean of the two central numbers.

-BrightPay can assist with gathering the information required, two reports will be required i.e. one for hourly pay and one for bonus payments.
+BrightPay can assist with gathering the information required.
+Two reports will be required - one for hourly pay and one for bonus

-When the required information has been selected choose 'Run Report', the report will then be available e.g. to export to Microsoft Excel to complete the required gender pay gap reporting.
+f) When the required information has been selected, choose 'Run Report' - the report will then be available e.g. to export to Microsoft Excel to complete the required gender pay gap reporting.

-The BrightPay report can be saved, further information on saving reports can be found here.
+g) The BrightPay report can subsequently be saved - further information on saving reports can be found here.

-The Government Equalities Office and Acas have produced guidance on managing gender pay reporting in the private and voluntary sectors, you can access it here.
+The Government Equalities Office and Acas have also produced guidance on managing gender pay reporting in the private and voluntary sectors, which you can access here.

 Need help?
 Support is available at 0345 9390019 or email@example.com.